formio/help.form.io/_paragraphs/userguide/form-components/generalsettings.md

 Sets the `tabindex` attribute of this component to override the tab order of the form.
 See the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex\) on `tabindex` for more information on how it works.

 ![](/assets/img/general/general2.png){: .img-fluid .img-thumbnail }

+#### Multiple Values

+If checked, multiple values can be added in this field.
+The values will appear as an array in the API and an “Add Another” button will be visible on the field allowing the creation of additional fields for this component.

+#### Enable Spell Check

+This setting will enable spell check on the field.

+#### Protected

+If checked, this field is for input only.
+When being queried by the API it will not appear in the properties.
+You can still see the value on form.io by viewing the form submissions.

+#### Persistent

+If checked, the field will be stored in the database.
+If you want a field to not save, uncheck this box.
+This is useful for fields like password validation that shouldn’t save.

+#### Encrypted

+Encrypt this field on the server.
+This is two way encryption which is not be suitable for passwords.
+This setting is only available on the ‘Enterprise’ project plan.

+#### Hidden

+A hidden field is still a part of the form JSON, but is hidden when viewing the form is rendererd.

+#### Initial Focus

+Make this field the initially focused element on this form when renderered.
+Only one component on this form or wizard page can carry the Initial Focus setting.

+#### Hide Input

+Hide the input when viewing the form from the front end browser.
+This does not encrypt on the server.
+Do not use for passwords.

+#### Disabled

+Disable this field on the form.

+#### Show Label in DataGrid

+Show the label of this component when in a datagrid.

+#### Table View

+If checked, this value will show up in the table view of the submissions list.